Pathogenesis of Osteoporosis

 Co-mordbidity with Other Diseases

+Comorbidity sounds scary but it is just a word that means you have two diseases at the same time.
 The federal government says that women with lupus are significantly more likely to get osteoporosis.

 It’s not clear why this is.
 The medications used to treat lupus promote bone loss, so that is part of it.
 And the pain and discomfort of lupus make women more likely to be sedentary.
 Women make up most lupus patients as they make up most osteoporosis patients.
 We have not been able to find any scientific studies that suggest a plausible connection between the pathogenesises of the two diseases.